SMARTlab-Purdue/ros-tutorial-gazebo-simulation/README.md

 9. Under the `Force` tab, increase the force applied to each joint to about 0.1N-m.
 The robot should start to move!

-Congrats, you now have a basic mobile robot!
+Congrats! you now have a basic mobile robot.

-### Attach a Mesh as Visual
+## Attach a Mesh as Visual

 Meshes can add realism to a model both visually and for sensors.
 This section demonstrates how the user can use custom meshes to define how their model will appear in simulation.
 The most common use case for a mesh is to create a realistic looking visual.